tamnva/R-SWAT/README.md

 ## <img src="data/figures/R-SWAT_logo.svg" width=20% >

-In this branch, we checked if R-SWAT correctly update SWAT input files with a given parameter sets.
-The parameter that are needed to be update and their values are listed as follows:
+In this branch, we check if R-SWAT correctly updates SWAT input files with a given parameter sets.
+The parameter that are needed to be updated and their values are listed as follows:

 | Parameter   | Value    | Change   |
 | ----------- | -------- | -------- |